AdobeDocs/aep-mobile-sdkdocs/src/pages/documentation/release-notes/index.md

 * Major version update for [Adobe Campaign Classic workflows](./index.md) for Adobe Experience Platform Mobile SDKs on Android compatible with Mobile Core 2.0.0.
 This library is now available as an [open source project on GitHub](https://github.com/adobe/aepsdk-campaignclassic-android).

-Please note `registerDevice` API, similar to iOS, no longer provides a callback method to provide boolean registration status as a `false` value cannot be accurately used as a signal for achieving success upon retries.
+Please note that the `registerDevice` API, similar to iOS, no longer provides a callback method to provide boolean registration status since a `false` value cannot be accurately used as a signal to retry request for success.

 ### Android Consent 2.0.0